Fashion Design and Beyond

 The fashion industry is mostly growing internationally as most houses and manufacturers produce clothing overseas to avoid higher costs at home.
 The U.S. Bureau of Labor Statistics states that it may be necessary to relocate to New York or California, which are hubs for the industry, in order to find a career.

-Job growth for fashion designers is expected to increase 3 percent through 2026.
+Job growth for fashion designers is expected to increase 2.5% through 2031, slower than average for all careers.
 However, designers will still be needed to design clothing using new types of materials, such as sustainable clothing or moisture-wicking fabric clothing.
 Read more about career outlook for fashion designers.

 About the Job